 To freeze: Unfilled, a rolled sponge can be wrapped in plastic wrap and then foil and frozen for up to 2 months.
 Thaw in the refrigerator overnight and allow to come to room temperature before filling and continuing with the recipe instructions.

-If you tried this Chocolate Swiss Roll Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Chocolate Swiss Roll Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Chocolate Swiss Roll Recipe

 - 4 large eggs, yolks and whites separated and at room temperature.

 - 1 teaspoon vanilla extract